unoplatform/uno/doc/blog/201906-porting-windows-calculator.md

 The porting of the Calculator is a very interesting project to work on, and also makes for a very good calculator to use on all platforms.

-You can try building it yourself with the [instructions from the GitHub repo](https://github.com/nventive/calculator).
+You can try building it yourself [by heading over to the GitHub repo](https://github.com/nventive/calculator).

+We’d like to help developers write single-codebase applications that run natively on Web, Mobile and Desktop.
+To help you do that we have [created a simple tutorial](https://platform.uno/docs/articles/getting-started-tutorial-1.html) so you can test it out in your own environment.
+We’d appreciate if you give it a try.

 Let us know what you think!